greece

 What to see

-iraklia cave The most impressive sight of the island is the Cave of Agios Ioannis.
+iraklia cave The most significant attraction of the island is the Cave of Agios Ioannis.
 Opposite the cave entrance is a large cave said to have been the home of the giant Polyphemus.
+The Cave of Agios Ioannis, with rich and impressive stalactite decoration.

 According to legend, he was blinded by the resourceful Odysseus to escape with his men.
 Iraklia is also famous for its paths.
 The path to Prophet Ilias, as well as the one from Ormos tou Mericha, leads to one of the highest points of the island, with a view that will remain unforgettable.